They can travel 130 miles per hour, packing enough force to break blood vessels, and shooting as many as 100,000 germs

 No, these aren’t sledgehammers of slime; they’re the common, everyday, ordinary sneezes, brought on this time of year by some sinister seasonal allergies.

-But while fall brings with it a powder keg of pollen and an all-star lineup of other allergy instigators, there are ways to fight back from a firestorm of seasonal sneezing.
+But while late summer and fall deliver a powder keg of pollen and an all-star lineup of other allergy instigators, there are ways to fight back from a firestorm of seasonal sneezing.

 Don’t stifle that sneeze!